I love Southampton, but there is still so much we can all do to improve our great city.

 I joined the Labour Party because I wanted to make a real difference to my community and the city I love and, in 2011, I was elected to Southampton City Council in Shirley, a then-safe Tory ward.
 We have built a great local campaign team which responds to residents’ needs and gets our message out there.

-As councillor for Shirley ward and cabinet member within the city for over a decade, I see first-hand the difference Labour values and policies have made to Shirley and our city and it is an honour to help deliver these.
+As councillor for Shirley ward and cabinet member within the city for over a decade, I saw first-hand the difference Labour values and policies made to Shirley and our city and it was an honour to help deliver these.
 From setting up initiatives to tackle poverty and inequalities, protecting and building community infrastructure, to ensuring we all have a home that is safe, secure and affordable.
-We have achieved so much, but I know much more needs to be done.
+We achieved so much, but I know much more needs to be done.

 During the brief period of Conservative control in Southampton following the 2021 local elections, I became Leader of the Labour Group and Opposition in the city.
 Whilst in this role I continued to help put Southampton on the map and influenced national policy in a variety of areas.